Course Schedule

 Instructor(s) | Prof. Tim WOO & Prof. Man Fung CHEUNG |

-Description | This course is designed to illustrate the interesting link between Science, Technology, Engineering and Mathematics with daily life sensing technologies and in turn encourage secondary students’ interest in STEM education.
+This course is designed to illustrate the interesting link between Science, Technology, Engineering and Mathematics with daily life sensing technologies and in turn encourage secondary students’ interest in STEM education.
 Students will work in teams/ individually and improve their knowledge of technology through fun and enlightening activities.
 Throughout the lectures, students will explore fundamental engineering technologies including sound generation, signal spectrum, color detection, temperature detection and distance measurement.
 Based on the foundation of high-school level knowledge in science and mathematics, students can explore into advanced technologies and their applications.
 Through hands-on practice, the applications on motion sensors, hand gesture detection, face detection and recognition are examined. |

 Course Details |